 As an Individual

 Prepare your Belongings – The most important step you can do is prepare your belongings.
-I don’t mean regarding packing because you should already be packed but learn about what you will need to get rid of and what you will need to keep.
+I don’t mean regarding packing because you should already be packed.
+Learn about what you will need to get rid of and what you will need to keep.
 If you are moving cross country, they need to be properly prepared.
-If you have a large computer, you will want to isolate the parts, so they won’t move too much in transit.
+If you have a large computer, you will want to isolate the parts.
+This way they won’t move too much in transit.
 Things of that nature.

 Do your Research – When you are moving to a new area, there is a whole world you haven’t even explored yet.
 Do your best to do so before you get there.
-Our recommendation is to find a restaurant or a store within walking distance to your new address and go there 2-3 times in your first week of living there.
+Our recommendation is to find a restaurant or a store within walking distance of your new address.
+Go there 2-3 times in your first week of living there.
 When you personalize something, it helps ground you in that new area.

 Settle your belongings – As soon as you get in, set up camp.
 The faster you become comfortable in an area, the quicker you can adapt and be prepared for your job.
 If you are unsettled in life, it will affect your work, and you are all hoping to make it work in your new location.